 Mean score of companies in the Rail Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Central Japan Railway's score of 18 is higher than 63% of the industry.
+Central Japan Railway's score of 13 is lower than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Central Japan Railway reported total carbon emissions of approximately 1,705,000 kg CO2e, which included 137,000 kg CO2e from Scope 1, 1,569,000 kg CO2e from Scope 2, and 1,248,000 kg CO2e from Scope 3 emissions.
-The company has not disclosed emissions data for 2023, and there are no specific reduction targets or initiatives outlined in their climate commitments.
-Historically, the company has shown a commitment to transparency in emissions reporting, with data available for multiple years.
-However, as of the latest information, there are no defined reduction targets or climate pledges in place.
-Central Japan Railway continues to operate within the context of the railway industry, which is increasingly focused on sustainability and reducing carbon footprints.
+In 2022, Central Japan Railway Company reported total carbon emissions of approximately 1,705,000 kg CO2e.
+This figure includes 137,000 kg CO2e from Scope 1 emissions, 1,569,000 kg CO2e from Scope 2 emissions, and 1,248,000 kg CO2e from Scope 3 emissions.
+The company has not disclosed emissions data for 2023, and no specific reduction targets or climate pledges have been identified in their current initiatives.
+Over the past few years, Central Japan Railway has shown a commitment to transparency in its emissions reporting, with data disclosed across all relevant scopes in 2022.
+However, there are no specific reduction initiatives or targets listed, indicating a potential area for improvement in their climate strategy.
+The emissions data is not cascaded from any parent organization, and all figures are sourced directly from Central Japan Railway Company.
+The company continues to operate within the context of the railway industry, which is increasingly focused on reducing carbon footprints and enhancing sustainability practices.

 Access structured emissions data, company-specific emission factors, and source documents